joshfrench/om-wiki-fork/Quick-Start-(om.next).md

-While it's entertaining that your modifications to the source file are reflected immediately into the browser this is not a practical path for application customization that isn't style oriented.
-We want to be able to customize a components data.
+While it's entertaining that your modifications to the source file are reflected immediately into the browser this is not a practical path for application customization that isn't just modifying the presentation aspects.
+We want to be able to customize a components *data*.
 For this we must learn how to parameterize components.

 ## Parameterizing Your Components

-Like plain React components Om components take props as their first argument and children as the remaining ones.
+Like plain React components, Om components take props as their first argument and children as the remaining ones.
 Let's modify our file to look like the following: